HL7/cql/input/pages/09-b-cqlreference.md

 If the argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.

-If the result of the operation cannot be represented, the result is <span class="kw">null</span>.
+If the result of the operation cannot be represented (i.e. would result in an underflow), the result is <span class="kw">null</span>.

 > Note that implementations that support more precise values than the minimum required precision and scale for Decimal, DateTime, and Time values, the predecessor will reflect the minimum representable step size for the implementation.
 {: .note-warning}